pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class SettingsTabsSurface

-Add tabs to the Settings page.
+You can use this class to add tabs to the Settings page.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `SettingsTabsSurface` class
+This constructor constructs a new instance of the `SettingsTabsSurface` class.

 #### Methods

+The package has the following methods.

 ##### add(tab: ReactElement): void

-Add a new tab to the Settings page.
+This method adds a new tab to the Settings page.

 | Parameter | Type         | Description                                                                                             |
 |-----------|--------------|---------------------------------------------------------------------------------------------------------|